timborn/SWR-Protector/readme.txt

     so the power for radio and radio antenna connections come out the same side.
     Is this true?
 He says if it's swapped, the relay won't stay triggered.
     THIS WAS ALREADY DONE somewhere between v0.5 and v0.8.
 See #22 above.
 35. Label the board so the ends are clear.
 Everything on LED side goes to radio.
 36. 230617 Ron> There is still about a 1 mm gap between the DC connectors and the end caps but it works like this.
     Tim> Dc shifted by 1mm.
 Noted
     230618 Ron> The DC connectors are close enough now to work fine with the standard depth plugs.
 No need to move them further out unless making other changes
+37. Center BNC on board and make offset to barrel jack identical on both ends.
+    I want to be able to create a dilling guide for the end plates.